needle-tools/needle-engine-support/documentation/project-structure.md

 To edit the code inside a *NPM Definition* package just double click the asset *NPM Definition* asset in your project browser and it will open the vscode workspace that comes with each npmdef.

-#### Temporary Projects

-If you're planning to only add custom files via NpmDefs and not change the project config (e.g. for a quick fullscreen test), you can prefix the project path with `Library`.
-The project will be generated in the Unity Project Library and does not need to be added to source control (the Library folder should be excluded from source control).
-We call these projects _temporary projects_.
-They're great for quickly testing out ideas!

 #### Continue Reading